soundasleep/rabid.github.io/_posts/2014-08-22-timezones.markdown

 <!--break-->

-A quirk of pytz, lead to something interesting about New Zealand.
+A quirk of pytz, lead to learning something interesting about New Zealand.

 In [2]: import pytz; pytz.timezone("Pacific/Auckland")
 Out[2]: <DstTzInfo 'Pacific/Auckland' NZMT+11:30:00 STD>